 Garlic and Ginger.
 These antibacterial powerhouses have the ability to lower the risk of developing lung cancer (garlic) and decrease lung damage (ginger).

 Turmeric.
 Of course turmeric.
 This is one of the best foods for your lungs.
-It’s filled with curcumin, this is what makes it a bright color.
+It’s filled with curcumin, which is what makes it a bright color.
 Turmeric has anti-inflammatory properties that help with asthma, COPD, and lung injury.
 This is a great one I recommend.
 Turmeric.

 By CT Copyright © 2020 Simplify Firefly All Rights Reserved.